-“There are real differences between groups, not just trivial ones that we have to notice more than we should.
+“There are real differences between groups, not just trivial ones that we happen to notice more than we should.
 Race is different in all sorts of ways, and probably the most important way is in IQ.
-Decades of psychometric testing has indicated that at least in America you have Jews with the highest average IQ, usually followed by East Asians, and then you have non-Jewish whites, Hispanics and then blacks.
+Decades of psychometric testing has indicated that at least in America you have Jews with the highest average IQ, usually followed by East Asians, and then you have non-Jewish whites, Hispanics and then Blacks.
 These are real differences.
-They’re not going to go away tomorrow, and for that reason we have to address them in our immigration discussions.” — CIS contributing writer, Jason Richwine, during a panel about Krikorian’s book.
-2008.
+They’re not going to go away tomorrow, and for that reason we have to address them in our immigration discussions.” – CIS contributing writer Jason Richwine, during a panel about Krikorian’s book, 2008

-The Center for Immigration Studies, like the rest of the organized anti-immigrant movement we see in America today, was founded by John Tanton, a Michigan ophthalmologist turned population control alarmist whose racist beliefs stirred him to create a network of organizations with a simple agenda: heavily restricting the immigration levels to the United States in order to maintain a white majority.
-As Tanton himself wrote in 1993, "I've come to the point of view that for European-American society and culture to persist requires a European-American majority, and a clear one at that."
+The Center for Immigration Studies, like the rest of the organized anti-immigrant movement we see in America today, was founded by the late John Tanton, a Michigan ophthalmologist turned population-control alarmist whose racist beliefs stirred him to create a network of organizations with a simple agenda: heavily restricting the immigration levels to the United States in order to maintain a white majority.
+As Tanton wrote in 1993, “I’ve come to the point of view that for European-American society and culture to persist requires a European-American majority, and a clear one at that.”

 In another 1986 memo to a file kept for the purpose of eventually writing an autobiography, Tanton described CIS as an organization over which he had direct control, as opposed to others that he said were "one level removed from our control.”
 Eight years later, in 1994, Tanton wrote that he was still setting what he called “the proper roles for FAIR and CIS.”

-Otis Graham — Tanton’s Friend & Confidant At CIS
+Otis Graham – Tanton’s friend and confidant at CIS

 A look at the FAIR and CIS boards today shows that not much has changed.
-CIS and FAIR share one board member, Frank Morris, and two people on FAIR’s advisory board currently sit on the CIS board: Peter Nunez and William Chip.
+CIS and FAIR share one board member, Frank Morris, and two people who have served on FAIR’s advisory board currently sit on the CIS board: Peter Nunez and William Chip.

 The man Tanton recorded his oral biography with was a close friend, Otis Graham, who helped grow CIS during its early years before the arrival of its current executive director, Mark Krikorian, in 1995.
 When Tanton started CIS as a FAIR project in 1985, Graham was a member of the FAIR board.
 But Tanton’s correspondence makes clear that he was able to get Graham to leave the FAIR board in order to run CIS, a job he did until Krikorian took over.
 Graham did hold the role of executive director and others that were not specified.